Taking a trip to the beach? Well relaxing and reading is nice, even more fun is riding the waves near shore with a

 The board is rated for riders up to 140 pounds for the 41 inch board but I think they are being a bit cautious, you honestly could push it up to 180 pounds with some practice.

 The Fedmax features a unique construction of carbon fiber with fiberglass reinforcement for durability and long life.
 The board had an epoxy coating so its completely sealed.
-I like the EVA deck that gives you solid traction on the board, no need for waxing.
+I like the EVA foam deck that gives you solid traction on the board, no need for waxing.

 Fedmax gave the their board enough rocker to cruise through rougher surf than many other skimboards would not be able to handle.

 The Liquid Shredder has a standard plywood core and a layered EVA Traction Pad that doesn’t need waxing.
 Available in two sizes and rwo colors, you should be able to find a design that is good for you.
 Depending on the size, the board weighs between 3 and 5 pounds and can support riders up to 140 pounds.